jwunderl/pxt-arcade/docs/courses/csintro1/teacherzone/trimmed-notes/tilemap/intro.md

-# Intro to Tile Map
+# Activity: Intro to Tile Map

 ## Example #1: Making a tile map